runzeeee/AI-driven-Real-Estate-Info-Retrieval/README.md

 ## Assumptions and Limitations

 - **Sampled Dataset**: The original dataset is too large to process; sampling methods are used for demonstration purposes.
-- **US Addresses Only**: Currently supports addresses within the United States.
+- **US Addresses Only**: Assume the service only supports addresses within the United States.
 - **API Reliability**: Relies on the consistent performance of external APIs (Google Maps, OpenAI) for geocoding and AI functionalities.
 - **Rate Limits**: External APIs are subject to rate limits.